Asa Rogers (Virginia): Career

+Civil War

 When Virginia seceded from the Union on April 10, 1861 as the American Civil War began, Rogers and his brother Hamilton Rogers enlisted in the local militia, as did four sons of each man.
 Asa Rogers Sr. was commissioned as a Brigadier General on April 27, his brother Hamilton as a Colonel, and Asa's son Arthur Lee Rogers was commissioned as a Major in the Artillery.
 All 115 of Middleburg's eligible voters unanimously to secede from the Union.
 Asa Rogers Senior was captured twice (on February 24, 1862 and July 16, 1862) and exchanged each time.
 His son Arthur (1831-1871) was sent home as disabled, where he designed a flag for the Confederate States of America which incorporated the Confederate Battle Flag.

 Mosby's Rangers were formed at Hamilton Rogers' Oakham Farm in December 1862, and several cavalry battles were fought around the area in July 1863, after the Battle of the Wilderness to the south, and both before and after the Battle of Gettysburg further up Route 15 in Pennsylvania.
 General U.S. Grant in December 1864 authorized a burning raid around Middleburg in retaliation for the damage Mosby's Rangers continued to inflict behind Union lines despite the Confederate Army's decisive loss at the Third Battle of Winchester in September and General Sheridan's march down the Shenandoah Valley.

+In 1864, General Grant ordered dozens of Loudoun citizens, including Rogers, arrested and imprisoned, supposedly because they were subject to Confederate conscription.
+Prominent Quaker Samuel Janney worked to release those civilians, and those whom he testified were Union supporters were released.
+Rogers was among 32 arrested and imprisoned in Washington D.C. in an attempt that Confederate authorities would free 26 Pennsylvania residents similarly carried off during the Gettysburg campaign.
+Rogers refused to take the oath to be paroled, stating that he had a son and nephews in the Confederate army and if they came to his house, he would even attempt to prevent Union forces from capturing them.